 Let's walk through the signals recorded by a typical PBO geodetic station.
 I chose a station at random in Big Bear City, California, called BBRY.
 The map below shows a snapshot of the location of BBRY (the orange one) as well as a bunch of nearby stations (the purple ones).

 Typically, GPS stations record their position based on communicating with a satellite once per day or so.
 Below are plots of the three components of time series data recorded by BBRY since 2004.
 All three plots have time on the x axis.
 The top plot shows position in the north-south direction, the middle plot shows position in the east-west direction, and the bottom plot shows vertical position.
 When I look at these plots, I see that since 2004, BBRY has been moving steadily to the northwest and its vertical position is basically constant.
 How do I read this from the plots?
-Let's check it out together with this little screencast.
+Let's check it out together (pencast).
 You may also want to check out UNAVCO's reference guide for reading GPS time series plots.